Giully314/Gargantua/README.md

 I minimized the usage of external libraries because i find really funny to design and develop the core functionalities.
 At first i also wanted to avoid the usage of glfw (and even of opengl, after i followed the beautiful project tinyrenderer) but then i realized that the focus of the project would shift too much.
 In the end, i hope to learn as much as possible and become better at design and develop software!
+Sadly i failed to implement a small physics engine (my physics knowledge is mediocre); i only implemented the physics based on Newton's laws and impulse resolution but no rotations.
+The result was really bad, but it was really fun and i learned a lot.

 # Resource that i found useful